thiagorthomaz/wp2firestore/README.md

-# wp2firestore
+# WP2FS

+#### Send your Wordpress post blog to your Firestore database

-My goal here is to create a middleware to publish my wordpress posts into a Firestore database that I'm using on an Ionic mobile project
+My goal here is to create a middleware to publish my wordpress posts into a Firestore database that I'm using on an Ionic mobile project.

 ## Dependencies